 Asheville | Coral Darby | www.darbycommunications.com

-ABOUT DARBY COMMUNICATIONS This public relations firm representing leaders within the outdoor and fitness industries is expert at finding creative ways to make sure potential customers know about their clients and their innovative products.
+The SBTDC takes the fear away.
+Now I look at my financials and I understand them.
+Similar to my kayaking analogy, I can now hit my roll and plot my downriver course with confidence.ABOUT DARBY COMMUNICATIONS This public relations firm representing leaders within the outdoor and fitness industries is expert at finding creative ways to make sure potential customers know about their clients and their innovative products.
 Darby has a knack for going above and beyond traditional PR tactics by generating opportunities in the digital space.
 They take the time to involve themselves in social platforms daily, combing through Instagram, monitoring Snapchat, studying Twitter and keeping up with Facebook so their clients don’t have to.
 A specialty at Darby is aligning their clients with the movers and shakers of the social media world and tapping into their established social networks – ultimately, getting the influencers advocating for the brands and products in an authentic way that their audiences appreciate.

 WHY THE OUTDOOR MARKET?
 I went to Colorado State University and surrounded myself with passionately outdoorsy people.
 When I got into an internship program, I asked the director to reach out to Patagonia, Inc. even though it was a long shot.
 I ended up getting a marketing internship with them and spent a semester in Ventura, CA, at their corporate office.
 After graduating, I worked for an advertising firm in Montana that specialized in representing outdoor gear companies and pioneered their PR department before deciding to go out on my own.
 My husband and I were looking to move to Asheville.
 So, I asked my employer at the time if they would be my first client and they agreed to take a chance on me.